Co-parenting Advice During a Christmas Coronavirus.

 Posted by: Sue Atkins

 Communication between separated parents is “crucial” even more than usual.
-It’s REALLY important to keep each other informed in relation to the health and wellbeing of your children (& yourselves) and to keep to very similar behaviours around washing hands & staying inside.
+It’s REALLY important to keep each other informed in relation to the health and wellbeing of your children (& yourselves) and to keep to very similar behaviours around washing hands & when staying inside.

 Everything you do as a co-parent, every choice you make should be in your child’s best interests.